 The man was merciful, enabling nine more years of Washington reporting, and front row exposure to the real South, as Charleston is far deeper into Dixie than Tampa, geography be damned.
 As time wore on, my NY sensibilities blended with Southern convention to produce stories on intriguing topics such as public celebration of the Confederate flag, and segregationist Senator Strom Thurmond.

 It was a great time until Charleston ran out of cash and shuttered its one-man D.C. bureau.
-Out in the cold, I – by this time a father of three ravenous, athletic, college-bound children – found warmth in a little known Federal agency.
-I began as a speechwriter and today head the web, new media, and graphics teams.
+Out in the cold, I – by this time a father of three ravenous, athletic, college-bound children – found warmth in a little known Federal agency called the U.S. General Services Administration.
+I began as a speechwriter and then became head of the agency’s web, new media, and graphics teams.

-Though Bella is my first real fiction, some thin-skinned politicians would say the stories I wrote about them were just as fabricated.
+Though Bella was my first real fiction (Bootlicker followed in 2012), some thin-skinned politicians would say the stories I wrote about them were just as fabricated.
 In fact, no fiction bubbled up until I earned my license to write in the Johns Hopkins Masters program in 2000.
 During this time, I also reentered the classroom at American University, my alma mater, and began teaching journalism classes.

-My insistence on clean, tight writing did no lasting harm to the three afore-mentioned children, now taxpaying adults in the fields of public relations, web design, and engineering.
+My insistence on clean, tight writing did no lasting harm to the three afore-mentioned children, now taxpaying adults in the fields of public relations, art therapy, and engineering.
 It wasn’t until years later that I learned that the kids snuck secret help from their mom, Felicia Piacente, a special education administrator in the Montgomery County (Md.)
 Public School System.